 One of Devine’s last trades would later convince Busch, in hindsight, that he had made a mistake in firing him.
 Lou Brock, a speedy outfielder with some pop, had been rushed to the majors by the Chicago Cubs and mistaken for a big-time slugger.
 Thus he was terribly out of sync.
 The Cubs were no less thrilled with Brock’s performance than Brock was being there.
 So when Devine called and asked the Cubs for Brock in exchange for pitcher Ernie Broglio—the winner of 60 games over his previous four seasons—the Cubs jumped at the offer.

 In St. Louis, Brock was told by manager Johnny Keane—whose own job was rumored to be on the line—to stop swinging for the fences; just get on base and steal at will.
-This was music to Brock’s ears, and he responded as a born-again playerWhile Brock would go on to collect some 2,700 hits and 900 stolen bases for the Cardinals, Broglio would go 7-19 over what would be his final two-plus major league seasons in Chicago..
+This was music to Brock’s ears, and he responded as a born-again player.
 In 103 games with the Cardinals, Brock hit .348, stole 33 bases and scored 81 runs.

-The Phillies lead held firm as the team came home with 12 games left and its 6.5-game lead.
+The Phillies’ 6.5-game lead held firm as the team came home for their final dozen games.
 But the rotation presented a problem for Gene Mauch; Art Mahaffey and Ray Culp both had sore arms, and he’d lost faith in a third starter, Dennis Bennett.
 Thus, he hatched a scheme that would leave a lot of people scratching their heads for a long time: Using his two best starting pitchers—Jim Bunning and Chris Short—as much as possible, often on just two days’ rest.
 It seemed a desperate measure reserved for a team trying to come back from, not leading by, 6.5 games.